xen-project/xen/docs/misc/xen-command-line.markdown

   option is only applicable to a PV Dom0 and is enabled by default on Intel hardware.

+* `map-reserved`: sets up DMA remapping for all the reserved regions in the memory map for Dom0.
+Use this to work around firmware issues providing incorrect RMRR/IVMD entries.
+Rather than only mapping RAM pages for IOMMU accesses for Dom0, all memory regions marked as reserved in the memory map that don't overlap with any MMIO region from emulated devices will be identity mapped.
+This option maps a subset of the memory that would be mapped when using the `map-inclusive` option.
+This option is available to all Dom0 modes and is enabled by default on Intel hardware.

 ### dom0\_ioports\_disable (x86)
 > `= List of <hex>-<hex>`